bbibbubbang/rpg/README.md

 ## Playing

-- Open `index.html` in a modern web browser to try the canvas-based demo.
+- Open `index.html` in a modern web browser to try the pseudo-3D canvas demo.
 - The `android-webview` folder includes an example HTML page for touch input and a `MainActivity.kt` that loads it in an Android WebView.

 ## Controls